-The EU's "Package on Food Improvement Agents" includes four Regulations: (1) Regulation 1331/2008 establishing a common approval procedure for food additives, food enzymes, and food flavorings, (2) Regulation (EC) 1332/2008 on food enzymes, (3) Regulation (EC) 1333/2008 on food additives, and (4) Regulation 1334/2008 on flavoring agents.
+The EU's "Package on Food Improvement Agents" includes four Regulations: (1) Regulation 1331/2008, amended by Regulation (EU) 2019/1381) on the transparency and sustainability of the EU risk assessment in the food chain, (2) Regulation (EC) 1332/2008 on food enzymes, (3) Regulation (EC) 1333/2008 on food additives, and (4) Regulation 1334/2008 on flavoring agents.

-Regulation (EC) No.1331/2008 (amended by Regulation (EU) 2019/1381 on the transparency and sustainability of the EU risk assessment in the food chain) establishes an approval process for food additives, food enzymes, and food flavorings.
+Regulation (EU) 2019/1381 on the transparency and sustainability of the EU risk assessment in the food chain establishes an approval process for food additives, food enzymes, and food flavorings.
 Implementing regulations are established under Regulation 234/2011, which clarifies administrative and technical data required by the EC.
 Only additives included in the EU's positive list may be used in food products marketed in the EU.
 Inclusion in the EU positive list is based on a risk assessment by the European Food Safety Authority (EFSA).

 Approved additives are listed in Annex II to the Food Additives Regulation 1333/2008.
 The approved uses of additives are listed according to the food category to which they may be added.
 Annex I to Regulation 1333/2008 lists 26 different categories of food additives.
 The EU does not allow the use of chlorine, bromates, and peroxides as flour bleaching agents.
-Additional information on regulations pertaining to EU food additives requirements can be obtained <a href="https://example.com/here-en/agents-additives-en/agents-a
+Additional information on regulations pertaining to EU food additives requirements can be obtained here.